 Soap nuts — also known as soap berries or sapindus — are a species of shrubs and small trees that are native to warmer climates like in India and Nepal.
 These nuts or berries contain saponin, a natural surfactant in the laundry wash.
 Saponin is a natural detergent; it’s super foamy and can cut through dirt, oils, stains, and other unidentifiable grime.

-Because soap nuts are natural, they are also chemical-free.
+Because soap nuts are natural, they are also free of toxins.
 So, not only are soap nuts nontoxic, but they’re also much more sustainable than the chemical-laden detergent that comes in single-use plastic packaging.

 What do soap nuts do?